ulfaslak/infostop/README.md

 `pip install infostop`

 ## Development notes
-We welcome any contributions to this project.
-If you would like to get started, you may want to read the following notes.
+We welcome contributions.
+Before you get started, you may want to read the notes below.

-**Create a virtual environment**.
-In your local clone of this project, do:
+You should **create a virtual environment**.
+In your local `infostop` folder, do:
 ```Bash
 $ python -m venv env
 $ source env/bin/activate
 ```

-**Install `infostop`** into your virtual environment:
+**Install `infostop`** into your virtual environment.
 Do this by running:
 ```Bash
 (env) $ make install
 ```
+This command will also delete any pre-existing installation of Infostop, so you will probably want to run it after each code update.

 **Run tests**:
 ```Bash